timunie/Ava-ApiTests/website/docs/M_Avalonia_Rect_Normalize.md

 #### Return Value
 <a href="T_Avalonia_Rect">Rect</a>
+Normalized Rect

+## Remarks
-Normalized RectEmpty rect will be return when Rect contains invalid values.
+Empty rect will be return when Rect contains invalid values.
 Like NaN.

 ## See Also